How does communication work while the students are in the program?

 Online, you will see our address as 283 Dow Rd, Orrington.
 This is our ranch and the home of Devin & Melissa.

-We do not list the address to the ranch to maintain privacy of our students.
+We do not list the address to the retreat to maintain privacy of our students.